mansibm6/pneumonia-chest-x-ray-classification/README.md

 * Convolutional Neural Networks

 ## Project Description
 In this project, I worked on a dataset from kaggle that contained thousands of images of pneumonia and normal chest x-rays.
-I created a neural network to to classify these images and got an accuracy of 80.9% on my test set.
+I created a neural network to to classify these images using convolutional layers and got an accuracy of 80.9% on my test set.